twollnik/YETI/README.rst

 ``input_data`` is data in the format that we were using at the start of this project.
-It is not ideal for the calculations and needs to be transformed to a different format to be suitable for the emissions calculation.
+It is not ideal for the calculations and needs to be transformed to a different format more suitable for the emissions calculation.

 ``unified_data`` is data in a unified format.
+It defines a layer of abstraction between the input_data and the emission calculation.
 We provide functions to transform ``input_data`` to ``unified_data`` for all Strategies.

 The data that you are working with is likely in a different format than our ``input_data``, however chances are that you can tranform your data to fit the format of the ``unified_data`` class.
 If this is the case, you only need to
-`write a function to convert your data <https://iass-yeti.readthedocs.io/en/latest/developer/add_load_input_data_function.html>`_ to
+`write a function to convert your data <https://iass-yeti.readthedocs.io/en/latest/developer/add_load_input_data_function.html>`_ to ``unified_data``.
-``unified_data``.
 Once this is done you can use YETI with your data and don't need to adapt any other part of the system.

 Data requirements depend on Strategy